How much does it cost?

 Is there a discounted rate?

-See our Call for Proposals page for instructions on suggesting Microconference topics and submitting proposals.
+Our Call for Proposals page for instructions on suggesting Microconference topics and submitting proposals will be posted soon.
 Please note that a successful microconference requires buy-in and participation from maintainers and other high-profile people active in the area.
 So, if you submit a microconference proposal, you will also need to encourage others to submit talk proposals relevant to your topic.

 The program committee has the final say in choice of microconference topics.
 Each microconference must have a runner, who will have a final say in what talks are accepted into that microconference.